PrinceOfBorgo/travel-rs/README.md

 Travel-RS Bot was created to avoid the use of third-party applications for managing group expenses.
 Here are some examples of how it can be used:

-* **Trip with Friends:** A group of friends goes on vacation together.
+* **Trip with Friends**: A group of friends goes on vacation together.
 They use the bot to track shared expenses like accommodation, meals, and activities.
-* **Business Trip:** Colleagues traveling for a project can use the bot to split reimbursable travel expenses.
+* **Business Trip**: Colleagues traveling for a project can use the bot to split reimbursable travel expenses.
-* **School Trip:** Students and teachers can manage expenses during a school trip, ensuring everyone pays their fair share.
+* **School Trip**: Students and teachers can manage expenses during a school trip, ensuring everyone pays their fair share.
-* **Event Planning:** Event organizers can use the bot to manage shared costs among participants.
+* **Event Planning**: Event organizers can use the bot to manage shared costs among participants.

 ## Available Commands